axibase/docs-util/guide.md

 ```

 To disable the rule for the entire `*.md` file,
-add the `enable` marker before the first header.
+add the `markdownlint-disable` marker before the first header.

-A `disable` marker is not necessary in this case.
+A `markdownlint-enable` marker is not necessary in this case.

-### Automated Checks
+## Automated Checks

-Configure Travis CI to check modified files with custom rules as part of the pull request workflow.
+Configure Travis CI to check custom rules as part of the pull request workflow.

 ![Travis](./docs/images/travis-check.png)